nimadez/voxel-builder/README.md

 > - PWA A2HS-ready *(add to home screen)*
 > - Touch pen or Wacom tablet recommended for best experience
 > - Voxel Builder is made for desktop and mobile, but its features have not been fully tested on mobile devices.
-> - Rendering issues have been reported on Linux OS with NVIDIA graphics cards.
+> - Rendering issues have been reported on Linux OS with NVIDIA cards.

 ## Known Issues
 ```